EzeOnoky/Project-Base-Learning-7/README.md

 ### 1. - I installed MySQL server on the Ubuntu OS

-USED for installing MYSQL on a Ubuntu OS, Always run APT update 1st
+USED for installing MYSQL on a Ubuntu OS, Always run APT update 1st NOTE - Ubuntu Server 20.04 LTS (HVM), SSD Volume Type was used

 ```
 sudo apt update
 sudo apt install mysql-server -y